 More to see and do near Wittenberg

-There is of course more to see and do in the vicinity of Wittenberg.
-For example, you can visit the beautiful garden city of Dessau-Wörlitz and the city of Dessau, famous for the Bauhaus design school.
-The exciting city of Magdeburg is also not too far away.
+There is of course more to see and do near Wittenberg.
+For example, you can visit the beautiful Garden Kingdom of Dessau-Wörlitz and the city of Dessau, famous for the Bauhaus design school.
+It's also not too far to the exciting the city of Magdeburg.

 Herrenhausen gardens in Hannover - amazing splendour